- ABOUT US

 The curriculum is based on NOFA’s Standards for Land Care: Practices for Design and Maintenance of Ecological Landscapes.These Standards, first published in 2001 and revised semi-annually, extend the vision and practices of organic agriculture to the care of landscapes where we live our daily lives and lands which we choose to steward.

 Landscapers - Designers - Landscape Architects - Garden Center employees - Municipal employees - Parks and Recreation employees - Land trust staff - Conservation property managers - Master gardeners Horticulturists - Horticulture and Landscape teachers - Entrepreneurs and new business owners

 At the end of the course, students have the option of taking the exam.
 Upon passing with a score of 70% or higher, they may choose to become an Accredited Organic Land Care Professional (AOLCP) which is a marketable credential offering many benefits.
 See the Accreditation Page for more info.

-Day 4 - Choose between Track 1 and 2 for the first part of the day. *Subject to change
+Day 4 - Choose Track 1 or 2

 Soil Biology (Including Soil Food Web)

 To Pay Your Accreditation Fee and Exam Fee in advance please select these options in the registration form.
 For an explanation of the difference between to the two different levels of accreditation please refer to the Accreditation Page.

 *Discounted Accomodations NOFA arranges for block room discounts located near the course.
 Information about specific hotels will be shared in information e-mails (which you can sign up for below) or will be shared on this page or the course pages.

 *Payment Plan Option: Attendees can pay for the course and test in two installments, $250 upon registration and pay the remainder on Day 1 of the course, pay for the exam on the day of exam, and their accreditation fee within a month of taking the exam.
 Please call our office to register using the Payment Plan.